open-dis/viskit/doc/ReadMe.txt

 2014 MAY 12

-Cool vid on the anatomy of an Arrival Process: http://youtu.be/7zqFlCnrmbE
+Cool video on the anatomy of an Arrival Process: http://youtu.be/7zqFlCnrmbE